 May 24, 2010 -- Chips&Media, Inc., the leading provider of Video Intellectual property (IP) cores will participate in SoCIP Symposium under the theme "The Era of Designing with System-prototyping IP" to be held over two days in Shanghai on June 1st and Beijing on June 3rd.
 This is the 3rd annual premier IP seminar and exhibition where major global SoC IP and design technology companies meet the Chinese SoC design professionals.
-At this event, Chips&Media will offer the opportunity to learn how to select the right video IP for high-performance SoC designs through delivering presentations, technical papers and product demonstrations.
+At this event, Chips&Media will offer the opportunity to learn how to select the right video IP for high-performance SoC designs through delivering presentations, technical papers, and product demonstrations.

-In addition to this, Chips&Media will introduce their 3rd generation video IPs, BODA950 which can decode full HD 1080p multi-format stream including flash at 60fps and CODA960 which can encode full HD video stream with H.264 Baseline profile at 30fps.
+In addition to this, Chips&Media will introduce their 3rd generation video IPs, BODA950 which can decode full HD 1080p multi-format stream including flash at 60fps, and CODA960 which can encode full HD video stream with H.264 Baseline profile at 30fps.
 The papers will be available from the booth.

 SoCIP aims to serve the SoC design community by providing technologies and product information that enable precise SoC-building on the first try.
-Our vision is for a designer to rapidly assemble a SoC prototype by using commercial IP with minimal up-front cost, validate that the function is correct and then find the right service provider to turn the prototype into a real silicon – all this is done to ensure that your SoC investment will give strong returns.
+Our vision is for a designer to rapidly assemble an SoC prototype by using commercial IP with minimal up-front cost, validate that the function is correct and then find the right service provider to turn the prototype into real silicon – all this is done to ensure that your SoC investment will give strong returns.
 SoCIP is organized by S2C Inc. www.s2cinc.com and sponsored by leading silicon IP and SoC design technologies companies around the world.
 For more information about SoCIP 2010 or to register, please visit www.socip.org.

 For more information, please visit www.chipsnmedia.com